dickyibrohim/dickyibrohim/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on PT.
+- 🔭 I’m currently managing PT.
 CLEOVA INOVASI TEKNOLOGI
 - 💬 Ask me about WordPress and WooCommerce
 - 📫 How to reach me: support@cleova.com